openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-model-preparation.rst

-Since generative AI models tend to be big and resource-heavy, it is advisable to store them locally and optimize for efficient inference.
+Since generative AI models tend to be big and resource-heavy, it is advisable to optimize them for efficient inference.
 This article will show how to prepare LLM models for inference with OpenVINO by:

 * `Downloading Models from Hugging Face <#download-generative-models-from-hugging-face-hub>`__